Signs and Symptoms of Thyroid Problems

 Impaired memory

 Enlarged thyroid gland (goiter)These symptoms usually develop over a number of years and may be attributed to other health concerns or age, making hypothyroidism slightly more difficult to catch and treat.
-One may develop hypothyroidism for a number of reasons including:Â
+One may develop hypothyroidism for a number of reasons including:

-Hashimoto's thyroiditis - Hashimoto's thyroiditis is an autoimmune disease where the immune system produces antibodies that attack the thyroid gland and cause swelling and inflammation.
-The thyroid gland then produces less T3 and T4, leading to hypothyroidism.Â
+Hashimoto's thyroiditis - Hashimoto's thyroiditis is an autoimmune disease where the immune system produces antibodies that may affect the thyroid gland and cause swelling and inflammation.
+The thyroid gland may then produce less T3 and T4, potentially leading to hypothyroidism.

 Thyroid surgery - Some individuals need to have part of or all of the thyroid gland removed, thus preventing the gland from producing the necessary thyroid hormones.
-These individuals often have to take supplemental hormones for the rest of their life.Â
+These individuals may need to take supplemental hormones for the rest of their life.

-Radiation treatments - According to the Mayo Clinic, "radiation used to treat cancers of the head and neck can affect your thyroid gland and may lead to hypothyroidism."Â
+Radiation treatments - According to the Mayo Clinic, "radiation used to treat cancers of the head and neck can affect your thyroid gland and may lead to hypothyroidism."

-Certain medications - Certain medications such as lithium have been linked to low levels of hormones being produced by the thyroid gland.Â
+Certain medications - Certain medications such as lithium have been linked to potential impacts on hormone levels produced by the thyroid gland.

 Over-response to hyperthyroidism treatment - Sometimes those with hyperthyroidism are given radioactive iodine or anti-thyroid medications to slow the overproduction of thyroid hormones.
-After the thyroid returns to normal, however, treatment can go too far and permanently cause hypothyroidism.
+After the thyroid returns to normal, however, treatment can go too far and potentially cause hypothyroidism.

 How to Support a Healthy Thyroid

-If you're at risk of developing a thyroid disease or have already been diagnosed with one, there are changes you can make to your routine and treatment options available that can help support healthy thyroid function and a healthy lifestyle.
-Talk to your healthcare provider before adding any dietary supplement or medication to your routine to prevent unwanted interactions with preexisting conditions or medications. Â
+If you're at risk of developing a thyroid disease or have already been diagnosed with one, there are lifestyle changes and treatment options available to support healthy thyroid function and overall well-being.
+Always consult your healthcare provider before introducing any dietary supplement or medication to your routine to prevent unwanted interactions with preexisting conditions or medications.

 Preventative Measures

-Change up Your Diet - Eating a well-balanced, healthy meal is good for anyone, but especially if you want to support your thyroid health.
-The foods you should eat and avoid vary depending on if you have an overactive or underactive thyroid.Â
+Adjust Your Diet - Maintaining a well-balanced, healthy diet is beneficial for everyone, particularly those aiming to support thyroid health.
+The foods you choose can vary based on whether you have an overactive or underactive thyroid.

 Low-iodine foods